cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 }
 ```

-- tick_id: The time step (tick) to which the observations relate to.
+- tick_id: The tick to which the observations relate to.
-- timestamp: A wall clock time stamp when the observation set was made.
-Unix Epoch in nanoseconds.
+- timestamp: The time when the observation set was made.
 - observations: A list of observations.
 Indexed into by the `actors_map`.
 - actors_map: A list of indexes into the `observations` list above.
 This list of indexes has the same length and order as the list of actors provided in different places in the API (e.g. `actors_in_trial`), for the same trial.